Recruitment Resources

 • Addressing seasonal peaks, there will no longer be a limit to the number of low-wage positions that employers in seasonal industries.
 In addition, the maximum duration of these positions will be increased from 180 days to 270 days per year.

-• Labour Market Impact Assessments (LMIA’s) will be valid for 18 months, an increase from 9 months.
-(Prior to COVID-19, LMIA’s were valid for 6 months).
+• Labour Market Impact Assessments (LMIA’s) will be valid for 6 months.

 • The maximum duration of employment for High-Wage and Global Talent Streams workers will be extended to three years.
 This will help workers qualify for permanent residency, contributing to our long-term workforce.